IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Reingest a File
 ~~~~~~~~~~~~~~~

 Attempt to ingest an existing datafile as tabular data.
 This API can be used on a file that was not ingested as tabular back when it was uploaded.
-For example, a Stata v.14 file that was uploaded before ingest support for Stata 14 was added (in Dataverse software v.4.9).
+For example, a Stata v.14 file that was uploaded before ingest support for Stata 14 was added (in Dataverse Software v.4.9).
 It can also be used on a file that failed to ingest due to a bug in the ingest plugin that has since been fixed (hence the name "reingest").

 Note that this requires "superuser" credentials.